tinmarino/nogil/README.md

 Source: [jnthn](https://stackoverflow.com/questions/50399784)

 ## Links
+> I don't know, Lord, if you are happy with me; but I am very happy with You (Louis Bourdaloue)

 * [European sigil €](https://raku-musings.com/eu.html) -> from the time `token sigil` was a proto
 * [Slang Mouq Tuto](https://mouq.github.io/slangs.html) -> aimed at `use v5`, shows very well the skeleton